+Superior Scalability

-Superior Scalability: The 2216 can support up to 64 attachments for device access or network consolidation.
-The 2216 has eight adapter slots with up to eight interfaces per adapter, giving it more than five times the WAN capacity of the largest 2210 Nways router.
+The 2216 has more than five times the WAN capacity of the largest 2210 Nways router.
+It can support up to 64 attachments for device access or network consolidation.
+With channelized interfaces, the 2216 can support up to 240 connections, each routing traffic at 64 Kbps.
 This makes it an excellent choice for data center access or regional concentration of remote branch offices.

-Adaptability to a Wide Range of Network Configurations: The 2216 uses the same routing, bridging, and SNA capabilities proven in the 2210 Nways router.
+Adaptability to a Wide Range of Network Configurations

+The 2216 uses the same routing, bridging, and SNA capabilities proven in the 2210 Nways router.
 These functions, called Multiprotocol Access Services, include standards-based, interoperable support for routing and bridging, with security and rerouting, on leased and switched networks.